Discreet Confidential Consultation (213) 374-3952

 So, the answer to the question as to what evidence the prosecutors are going to get in a rape case is they're going to get whatever they're able to get based on the circumstances of the issues.

-Sometimes they can get a lot of evidence, and sometimes they cannot get any proof.
-So, we need to use our common sense in these cases and see what would be present if there was rape, and if there's stuff that's missing, that is certainly an argument that the defendant could point out at a jury trial.
+Sometimes, they can get a lot of evidence, and sometimes, they cannot get any proof.
+So, we need to use our common sense in these cases and see what would be present if there was rape, and if there's missing stuff, that is certainly an argument that the defendant could point out at a jury trial.

 Also, someone charged with rape is permitted to testify, and they can say what happened or what didn't happen, depending on the circumstances.